Our Studio with Frank Korb: Time Off

 Here are the 6th grade semester Lesson Plans for you to see what our day will look like.

-Here is the PHOTOGRAPHY Assignment.
+Here is the PERSPECTIVE Assignment.

 7th Grade: Neurographic Portraits